henrikra/slack-auto-remote-status/README.md

 # Slack auto remote status

-Changes you Slack status automatically when you connect to new wifi.
-Now you don't ever forget to leave status to "Remote" when you are at the office 🔥
+Changes your Slack status automatically to "Working remotely" or "At office" when you connect to new wifi.
+Now you don't ever forget to leave status to "Working remotely" when you are back at the office 🔥

 ## Prerequisites